What Is an Eye Chart?

 Alternatively, you can download the vision chart here.

 Make sure you print it in letter-size.
-Click here to find out the difference between A4 and letter-size.
+Click here to know more about letter-size paper.

 If you want an already printed, more professional looking and accurate Snellen eye chart, you can click here to buy it.